AceDataCloud/PixverseAPI/docs/pixverse_tasks_api_integration_guide.md

 The returned result contains multiple fields, with the request field being the request body when the task was initiated, and the response field being the response body returned after the task is completed.
 The field descriptions are as follows.

 - `id`: The ID of the video task generated, used to uniquely identify this video generation task.
-- `request`: The request information in the video task.
+- `request`: The request information in the video task query.
-- `response`: The return information in the video task.
+- `response`: The return information in the video task query.

 ## Batch Query Operation